About | ECGI Board | History | ECGI Articles (English) | ECGI Articles (French) | Research Committees | Founder Members

 • the designation and removal of the external auditor.

 10.3 Each Member shall have the right, by means of a letter sent by regular mail or any other medium of written or electronic communication that reasonably permits the identification of the sender, to be represented at the General Assembly by a proxy-holder, who must be a Member of the same class.
 A proxy-holder shall never represent more than two other Members.
+If a General Assembly must be held by notarial deed, each Member shall have the right to be represented at such General Assembly by a proxy-holder, whether a member or not.

 Article 11 - Ordinary and Extraordinary Meetings of the General Assembly

-11.1 The General Assembly meets, at least once a year upon an invitation specifying the place, date and agenda sent by the Chairman of the Board, or his/her deputy at least 15 calendar days in advance.
+11.1 The General Assembly meets, at least once a year upon an invitation specifying the place, date and agenda sent by the Chair of the Board, or his/her deputy at least 15 calendar days in advance.
 The general assembly will in particular

 • receive the report on the activities of the Institute during the past year;